 Kristine Olaris – Chief Executive Officer

 Kristine commenced at Women’s Health East in February 2012.
-She has much experience in the health sector including in the acute, subacute, private, Aboriginal health and community health sectors.
+She has much experience in the health sector including in the acute, subacute, private, Aboriginal health community health and women’s health sectors.
 Kristine holds a Bachelor of Applied Science in Physiotherapy and a Master of Health Administration.
 She has robust leadership and management skills and knowledge developed through her studies and through many years in senior management positions.

 Melissa Tully – Finance Officer

 Melissa started at Women’s Health East in October 2012.
 She holds a Bachelor of Business (Accounting) and has been a practising CPA for over 10 years.
 Melissa has worked in various industries including Printing, Pharmaceutical and Internet Service Provider and is passionate about now being part of the non-profit sector and the team here at Women’s Health East.